odf/ceci-core/README.md

 });
 ```

-(Note that in version 0.1.x, the value returned from within the go block will always be wrapped in a deferred, which means that it needs to be an immediate value.
-If you have a deferred, say `x`, that you'd like to pass out, you will need to write your return statement as `return yield x;`.
-This will no longer be necessary as of version 0.2.0.)
+Note that the value returned from within the go block will always be wrapped in a deferred, even if it already is a deferred.
+It is therefore not uncommon to see a return statement of the form `return yield x;`.

 ###Error Handling Basics